lizmat/raku-all-modules/jonathanstowe/Lumberjack-Dispatcher-Syslog/README.md

 ## Licence and copyright

 This is free software.
-Please see the LICENCE file in the repository.
+Please see the [LICENCE](LICENCE) file in the repository.

-	© Jonathan Stowe, 2016
+© Jonathan Stowe, 2016, 2017